To be considered for the Canada-China Scholars’ Exchange Program, the applicant must complete the following three-step process.

 220 Laurier Avenue West, Suite 1550

 It is the responsibility of the candidate to ensure that the documents are received at CBIE by the deadline.
-All supporting documentation may be submitted in English or in French, however pre-selected candidates that submitted supporting documents in French will be required to provide English translations by March 9, 2020.
+All supporting documentation may be submitted in English or in French, however pre-selected candidates that submitted supporting documents in French will be required to provide English translations to the Embassy of the People’s Republic of China in Canada by March 8, 2021.

 Supporting documentation to submit by mail